Skip to main content

 Romantic sunrise scene at Buda district with bench, lamp post, autumn foliage, Szechenyi Chain Bridge and Parliament at background

-Given its location in the southern heart of Europe, Budapest experiences a longer summer than many of its neighboring capitals, making the latter months of the year the perfect time to visit Hungary’s Pearl on the Danube.
-With a number of different cultural and culinary happenings on offer, including new theatrical premieres, music festivals, wine-tastings and art exhibitions, we highly recommend a late-year visit to the city.
+Given its location in the southern heart of Europe, Budapest experiences a longer summer than many of its neighboring capitals, making fall the perfect season to visit Hungary’s Pearl on the Danube.
+With a number of different cultural and culinary happenings on offer, including new theatrical premieres, music festivals, wine-tastings and art exhibitions, we highly recommend a trip to Budapest in autumn.

 tour guide explaining something to guests